cmfyoung/README-Generator/README.md

   # Title
-  README.md
+README Generator

   ## Description
-  It is a professional readme file generator
+ This is a command-line application that generates a README file.